preespp/ITBench-Scenarios/sre/dev/local_cluster/README.md

 _Note: The following setup guide presumes that the required software listed [here](./README.md#required-software) has been installed.
 If it has not, please go back and do so before following this document._

+_Note: Please review the [hardware requirements](../../docs/hardware_specification.md) to ensure that the machine matches or exceeds the specifications._

 ## Recommended Software

 1. [Podman](https://podman.io/)